Marguerite Reilly by Elizabeth Lake

 “ a dominating, deplorable and heroic character, on a scale that English fiction seldom affords” – Elizabeth Bowen, The Tatler

-First published in 1946, Marguerite Reilly is the fictionalised story of four generations of Irish immigrants struggling to make good in the Victorian and post-Victorian era.
+First published in 1946, Marguerite Reilly is the fictionalised history of four generations of Irish immigrants struggling to make good in the Victorian era and the immediate aftermath.

 Elizabeth Lake was the pen-name adopted by Inez Pearn, who won a scholarship to Oxford in the 1930s to study Spanish literature.
 She was active in the campaign to support the Spanish Republic and was later involved in the Mass Observation movement.
 She wrote five novels.